peterpeterparker/daviddalbusco.com/src/blog/announcing-papyrs-blog-on-web3.md

 ## Features

-As mentioned in previous chapter, I use the platform for blogging purpose my self.
+As mentioned in the previous chapter, I use the platform for blogging purpose myself.
 That is why I designed it the way I want with the features I often need.

 e.g. browsing [Unsplash](https://unsplash.com/) to select images for presentation purpose.